by Kelly O’Mara

 Exercise associated collapse

 According to Roberts, our understanding of what is called exercise associated collapse has evolved over the years.
-This phenomenon when runners are unable to stand up after finishing a race is not actually likely to be caused by dehydration; it’s now considered to be a result of postural hypotension.
+This phenomenon when runners are unable to stand up after finishing a race is not actually likely to be caused by dehydration; it’s now considered to be .
 What that means is that your legs operate as a kind of heart when running, Williams explained, with large muscles pumping blood throughout your body.
 When you stop, they’re no longer doing that and the accompanying drop in blood pressure can cause that post-finish collapse.

 In Roberts’ tracking of medical encounters at the Twin Cities Marathon, over 26 years, nearly 90% of non-musculoskeletal or skin issues were exercise associated collapse (accounting for nearly 60% of total encounters).
 It is the most common medical condition at race finish lines.